 It’s the day to pay new year’s respect to ancestors with incense and food.

-The positive messages, sent through the smoke from incense and smell of food, could help wake up the feelings and recollect the scattered memories normally hidden deep in the subconscious of those who left this world long ago, as in Daoist concept, smoke is an agent that can transcend the worlds while smell can penetrate into the innermost layers of memory.
+The positive messages, sent through the smoke from incense and the smell of food, could help wake up the feelings and recollect the scattered memories normally hidden deep in the subconscious of those who left this world long ago, as in the Daoist concept, smoke is an agent that can transcend the worlds while smell can penetrate into the innermost layers of memory.

 Regardless in which domain or form of existence the core consciousness of the past family members inhabit, Chinese traditionally believe that the feelings and the opinions of the people in this world would have an impact on the current situations of the deceased now living in other worlds or other forms, as all their past lives would do.